mholtman/pillartechnology.github.io/_posts/2015-03-20-what_makes_a_good_tech_lead.markdown

 I have in my mind, what a 'good' (not even a 'great') tech lead should be.
-I then started questioning my thoughts and decided that I work with some of the smarted people and they will all have opinions.
+I then started questioning my thoughts and decided that I work with some of the smartest people and they will all have opinions.
 I asked the following...

 what is a good tech lead? what makes a person capable of being a good tech lead?
 What are the personalities/traits of this person?
 Why are some people